 - Sclerotherapy which involves the injection of a special medication directly into hemorrhoids to painlessly shrink it.

 - Coagulation (infrared, laser, or bipolar) which involves the use of targeted infrared light or heat that causes internal hemorrhoids to harden and shrivel.
 This treatment option also helps to prevent future hemorrhoids from developing.

 Infrared coagulation is one of the latest minimally invasive hemorrhoid treatment and the procedure can be performed in-office with minimal downtime.

 In cases of serious, chronic or large hemorrhoids, a more invasive surgery may be necessary.
 This type of surgery is called a hemorrhoidectomy, and it’s usually performed in a surgery center where the patient is given a sedative in order to relax them during the procedure.
 For this surgery, Dr. Borcich will use one of three instruments: a knife, a tool that uses electricity (called a cautery pencil), or a laser.
 Usually, the patient is able to go home the same day.

-Dr. Anthony Borcich, M.D., is a Manhattan gastroenterologist and hemorrhoid doctor with more than 30 years of experience in treating patients with hemorrhoids.
+If you’re searching for a doctor who treats hemorrhoids in NYC, visit Dr. Anthony Borcich, a Manhattan gastroenterologist and hemorrhoid doctor with more than 30 years of experience in treating patients with hemorrhoids.
 Known for his compassionate care and personalized approach, Dr. Borcich can diagnose and treat your hemorrhoids and get you the relief you need.
 Schedule an appointment with a hemorrhoid doctor today by contacting our office or filling out the schedule appointment form on this page.